CBT in the Workplace

 In this presentation, we’ll discuss how CBT can be used in the workplace and the benefits it can provide for employees and employers.

-- Conflict Resolution: Applying CBT Techniques to Manage Workplace Conflicts
+- Applying CBT Techniques for Workplace Enhancement

-included in 90-min, workshops and in-person sessions
+for 90-min workshops and in-person sessions

 - Identifying and Challenging Negative Thoughts: Participants will be given a worksheet to help them identify negative thoughts related to a common workplace issue.
 They will be encouraged to challenge and reframe these negative thoughts using CBT techniques.